International reactions to the 2014 Gaza War: War crimes accusations

 As the scale of Operation Protective Edge expanded, civilian casualties mounted and accusations of war crimes were levelled from different quarters.
 On 19 July, Nabil el-Araby, the head of the Cairo-based Arab League, accused Israel of perpetrating "war crimes".

 On 21 July, Navi Pillay, the United Nations High Commissioner for Human Rights, criticized Israel's military operation stating that there was "a strong possibility that international law has been violated, in a manner that could amount to war crimes".
 She also criticized Hamas for "indiscriminate attacks" on Israel.

-The Israel Democracy Institute accused Hamas of committing war crimes by firing rockets at unprotected civilians.
 Human rights advocacy group B'Tselem argued that both Palestinian rocket fire and Israeli targeting the homes of militia members, could constitute war crimes and be violating international law.
 The international organization Human Rights Watch described Hamas's deliberate targeting of Israeli civilians as war crimes in a 9 July statement and also called Israel's attacks on civilian structures as "unlawful under the laws of war" and "collective punishment".
 Amnesty International said that the "UN must impose arms embargo on Israel/Gaza and mandate an international investigation".

 On 23 July HRC announced an investigation into the accusations of war crimes.